Meyer Lemon Trees For Sale Online

-Meyer Lemon trees usually bloom twicer a year including early winter, filling your home with an amazing sweet citrus aroma.
-Dwarf Meyer lemon trees can actually bloom and bear fruit throughout the year.
+Meyer Lemon trees usually bloom twice a year including early winter, filling your home with an amazing sweet citrus aroma.
+Dwarf Meyer lemon trees can bloom and bear fruit throughout the year.

 How and when to prune your Improved Meyer lemon tree:

 Meyer Lemon trees can be pruned if you want to keep them to a particular size.
 They can be kept as small as 4 feet and still produce fruit.
 It is okay to prune any time of the year except for winter with Meyer lemon trees outdoors.
 You can make your citrus tree look fuller with occasional pruning of some of the longer branches, especially if they start drooping or becoming leggy.

 |8 to 11 outdoors / 4 to 11 indoors

 |Multiple times a year.
 Usually spring & fall.

 Do NOT buy a tree if only the height is listed.
 Call the nursery and ask what size container the tree is in.
 It can make a huge difference.
 We purchased a tree listed as 3 to 4 feet from 2 nurseries.
 One came in a tiny 4-inch pot, the other in a 2-gallon container.
 Needless to say, the tree in the larger container was much better with more branches and a bigger trunk.